Hours to Decimal Calculator

 How to use

-- Choose direction: Hours + Minutes → Decimal, or Decimal → Hours + Minutes.
+- Choose conversion direction: Hours + Minutes → Decimal when filling a spreadsheet that wants 8.25, or Decimal → Hours + Minutes when reading a system export back into clock time.

 Examples